jackericson98/vorpy/README.md

 ## Description

-A comprehensive Voronoi cell network generator for 3D spheres designed for simulated molecular dynamics (md) analysis.
-Takes in text files containing the locations of atoms in simulated molecules and creates individually partitioned atomic Voronoi cells that can be used for visualization and analysis.
-The atoms are then partitioned by sampling points along the Voronoi surfaces of neigboring atoms.
+Volumetric, Area, and distance calculator for analysis of simulated molecules.
+Using the locations and radii of atoms in simulated molecules individually partitioned atomic cells are created for visualization and comparison.
+The atoms are partitioned by sampling points along the Voronoi, Power, or Delaunay surfaces of neigboring atoms.
 Using these partitions, data about atomic bodies and interfaces of interest (residue, protein/DNA, etc.) can be more accurately calculated.
-If specified, will output the network components in OFF data file format for visualization alongside the atoms.

 Volume changes directly govern pressure-based technologies in microbiological sterilization and food processing.
 At the molecular level, the relative incompressibility of bulk water means that volume changes offer a sensitive window into the hydration and dynamic properties of macromolecular conformations in aqueous solution.
-In contrast, resolution of calorimetric observables such as entropy and heat capacity into hydration and dynamic components between solute and solvent remains theoretically challenging.3-7 Moreover, volumetric properties are directly amenable to modeling by molecular dynamics (MD) simulations.
+In contrast, resolution of calorimetric observables such as entropy and heat capacity into hydration and dynamic components between solute and solvent remains theoretically challenging.

-Jack Ericson <br/>
-Chemistry Department <br/>
-Georgia State University

 ## Usage